subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ## Abstract

 This and the following two posts are a deep dive into Energy Based Models or EBMs.
 The original EBMs were proposed by physicists in the late 19th century, and form the backbone of the theory of statistical mechanics.
 So we will start with statistical mechanics and the basics of how concepts such as entropy were discovered.
 We then apply this theory to a model for magnetism called the Ising model.
 This takes us to the physics behind phase transitions, the simplest example of this being when a ferromagnetic material becomes magnetized as the temperature is reduced.
 The Ising model can be generalized to the case when the nodes in the system interact with each other in more complex ways, and this takes us to spin glass models and the phenomenon of continuous symmtery breaking.
-The present generation of neural network models can be traced to a spin glass inspired EBM called the Hopfield mnetwork that was proposed in the early 1980s, and this was soon followed by another more important EBM called the Boltzmann Machine.
+The present generation of neural network models can be traced to a spin glass inspired EBM called the Hopfield network that was proposed in the early 1980s, and this was soon followed by another more important EBM called the Boltzmann Machine.
 Until about 2010 these were the only games in town as far as neural networks were concerned, however soon after that people discovered how to train very large non-EBM models by resolving the problems with the backpropagation training algorithm.
 Since then EBMs have taken a somewhat of a backseat in AI systems, especially since a way to scale them up hasn't been found.
 However very large non-EBM systems such as LLMs have run into another problam, which is that of excess energy consumption.
 Indeed a large portion of new power capacity being added to our energy grids is being driven by the demand from LLMs.
 This has caused some people to look at alternative designs that are less power hungry, and perhaps EBMs have a role to play here.
 As I was putting the finishing touches to this post, a start-up called [Extropic](https://www.wired.com/story/extropic-aims-to-disrupt-the-data-center-bonanza/) announced a new chip that works using EBM principles, and the claim is that it reduces power consumption by four orders of magnitude.

-This post is divided into two parts: Part 1 covers the fundamentals of statistical mechanics and EBMs, and ends with the Boltzmann machine.
-In Part 2 we will look at more recent developments in this area, including Extropic, and what the future hold for EBMs.
+This post is divided into three parts: Part 1 covers the fundamentals of statistical mechanics and EBMs, while Part 2 is on Hopfield Networks and Boltzmann Machines.
+In Part 3 we will look at more recent developments in this area, including Extropic, and what the future holds for EBMs.

 ## Introduction